 - Shoppers’ appetite for rich media content is growing.
 Indeed 90% of clothing shoppers want 360-degree images of products and 88% want the ability to zoom in on fabrics.

 - 60% of clothing shoppers also want video content featuring the products (e.g. catwalks) – something that can increase dwell time and improve the propensity to buy.

 - These young shoppers (aged 18-34 years old) currently represent 31% of all UK shoppers.

 - 90% of this generation have bought online in the past six months.

 - 93% of these shoppers own a smartphone.

 Concluding on the research findings Lockhart says: “The growth of digital naturally raises questions about the future of physical ‘high street’ retailing, but the bricks and mortar stores will always have an important role to play because they offer immediate gratification and because shopping remains a key leisure activity and a source of enjoyment for many.
 That said, the role of stores and high streets is evolving.

-“As online increases retail capacity, stores need to fight harder to attract footfall and give shoppers clear reasons to visit above and beyond what a pure online experience can offer.
-Retail theatre has never been so important.
-Delivering that experience is expensive though so realistically can only work effectively if investment is concentrated into fewer, larger stores.
+“As online increases retail capacity, stores need to fight harder to attract footfall and give shoppers clear reasons to visit above and beyond what a purely online experience can offer.
+The retail theatre has never been so important.
+Delivering that experience is expensive though so realistically can only work effectively if the investment is concentrated into fewer, larger stores.
 We’re already seeing this happening and it’s driving a concentration of retail centres.
 Major cities like London, Manchester, Leeds, Birmingham and Glasgow continue to attract investment, footfall and shopper spend, while secondary centres are often seeing footfall diminish.
 This trend is set to continue.”